 If you are listed as a nonspouse beneficiary along with one or more other beneficiaries, it’s important to separate your shares of the decedent’s IRA in your name and then complete your first MRD by December 31 of the year following the original IRA owner’s death.
 If you don’t meet this deadline, your MRD calculation will be based on the oldest beneficiary’s life expectancy.
 If that person is older than you are, you will need to take larger MRDs, which will deplete your tax-advantaged assets more quickly.

-Once the assets have been transferred to an inherited IRA in your name, you have two options: leave the assets in the account (with the exception of annual MRDs) or or take cash distributions, as discussed above.
+What to do with the money?
+Once the assets have been transferred to an inherited IRA in your name, you have two options: Leave the assets in the account (with the exception of annual MRDs) or take additional distributions, as discussed above.

 If you don’t have an immediate need for the money, leaving the assets in the inherited IRA may be the wisest move over the long term (again, subject to the MRD rules).
-That is because the longer you keep the money there, the longer you will enjoy tax-deferred growth, or, in the case of an inherited Roth IRA, tax-free growth.
+This is because the longer you keep the money there, the longer you will enjoy potential tax-deferred growth, or, in the case of an inherited Roth IRA, potential tax-free growth.
 On the other hand, when you take money out of an inherited IRA, it will generally be taxed as ordinary income.
 The more you withdraw from an inherited IRA now, the less you will have to build on for the future.

 |2.||Disclaim (decline to inherit) all or part of the assets.|

 If you decline to accept all or part of the IRA assets you are entitled to, they will pass to the other eligible beneficiaries.
 If no other beneficiaries exist, the assets will pass in accordance with the IRA provider’s contractual defaults.
-For example, with a Fidelity IRA the assets will pass to the original IRA owner’s surviving spouse and, if none, to the estate.
+For example, with a Fidelity IRA, the assets will pass to the original IRA owner’s surviving spouse and, if none, to the owner’s estate.
 A decision to disclaim IRA assets must be made within nine months of the original IRA owner’s death and before you take possession of the assets.
 This is an irrevocable decision.
 Therefore, as with any tax-related matter, it’s critical that you consult a tax adviser or attorney before disclaiming IRA assets.

 Other key points to remember

 Request a trustee-to-trustee transfer.
 Make sure that any assets transfer directly from one account to another or from one IRA custodian to another.
-There is no option for a 60-day rollover when a non-spouse beneficiary is inheriting IRA assets.
+There is no option for a 60-day rollover when a nonspouse beneficiary is inheriting IRA assets.
 If you receive a check, the money will generally be taxed as ordinary income, and is ineligible to be deposited into an inherited IRA you may own at another firm, or back into the inherited IRA that it was withdrawn from to begin with.